USB Redirector for Linux - Share USB over Network in Linux

 How to Start

 USB Redirector for Linux can be installed in three modes:

 - USB server mode.
 When installed in this mode, USB Redirector allows to share your USB devices for access on remote computers with Linux or Windows operating systems.

 - USB client mode.
 When installed in this mode, USB Redirecror allows you to connect remote USB devices that were shared on remote computers with Linux or Windows operating systems.

 - Combined USB server and USB client mode.
 You can either share your USB devices for remote access or connect USB devices from remote computers with Linux or Windows operating systems.

 USB Redirector installation instructions can be found here.

-- Step 1: Install USB Redirector for Linux in USB server mode on a computer where USB device, which needs to be redirected, is physically plugged in.
-This computer will be the USB server.
+Download and install USB Redirector for Linux in USB server mode on a computer where USB device is physically attached, this computer will be the USB server:

 Share needed USB device on USB server:

 usbsrv -share 8

-- Step3.
 Now move to the computer computer where you need to use USB device remotely and install USB Redirector for Linux in USB client mode.
 This computer will be the USB client:

 Create direct connection from USB client to USB server (it is also possible to use callback connection from USB server to USB client):

 In the list of remote USB devices choose the needed one and connect it: